 Riding the Shipley Glen Tramway

 The lower tramway station is only 200m from Salts Mill and Saltaire railway station.
-It is a pleasant seven-minute walk crossing both the Leeds and Liverpool Canal and the River Aire and passing through Roberts Park.
+It is a pleasant seven-minute walk passing through Roberts Park and crossing both the Leeds and Liverpool Canal and the River Aire.

-As it is run by volunteers, the tramway operates to a limited schedule although it is usually open Sundays between January and March and on Saturdays and Sundays for the remainder of the year.
+As it is run by volunteers, the tramway operates to a limited schedule although it is usually open on Sundays.
 Trams run continuously during opening hours.

 Fares are reasonable, as you would expect for such a short journey, and it is generally worth paying a little extra for a day rover ticket that gives you unlimited rides.